What is the role of my supervisors?

 Successful communication is the key to building a strong professional relationship with your supervisors.
 Understanding different communication styles and setting expectations for the way you and your supervisors will communicate is essential, not only to your working relationship, but also to the successful navigation of your degree.

 The tips for resolving issues early page provides advice from UMSU about working with your supervisors to help you build a productive working relationship.

-How can I resolve problems with my supervisors?
+How can I resolve issues with my supervisors?

-If you have an issue with your supervisor that you feel is becoming problematic, read about resolving problems.
+If you have an issue with your supervisor that you feel is becoming difficult to manage, read about resolving issues.